facebook pixel Skip to Main Content

 International Rotation and Medical Mission experiences

-In addition to courses and the graduate certificate, PA students are eligible to participate in two short-term medical mission trips to Spanish-speaking countries--the Dominican Republic and Peru--and a potential international clinical rotation in Belize.
+In addition to courses and the graduate certificate, PA students are eligible to participate in two short-term medical mission trips to Spanish-speaking countries--the Dominican Republic and Peru--and there are opportunities to complete international clinical rotations in Belize and Guatemala.
 These international experiences are strictly voluntary.
 Students can receive academic credits toward the graduate certificate.

 Kasiska Division of Health Sciences - Learn more about the Kasiska family legacy and impact